-Senate Bill 39, introduced by Sen. Joe Schiavoni (D-Boardman), seeks to increase oversight and provide additional transparency for online charter schools in order to fully account for their attendance and reporting.
+SenateBill 39, introduced by Sen. Joe Schiavoni(D-Boardman), seeks to increase oversight and provide additional transparency for online charter schools in order to fully account for their attendance and reporting.
 The bill specifies that an e-school, not sponsored by a school district, must keep a record of the number of hours in which each student is actively participating in learning opportunities during a consecutive 24-hour period.
-Attendance records then must be submitted to the Ohio Department of Education(ODE) on a monthly basis and posted on the department's website.
+Attendance records then must be submitted to theOhio Department of Education(ODE) on a monthly basis and posted on the department's website.
 If an e-school student fails to participate in learning opportunities for ten consecutive days, the school is required to notify ODE, parents (guardians), and the student's resident district.

 The bill specifies when an Auditor issues a finding for recovery on a charter school, the money is returned to the traditional public school district.
 SB 39also would require e-school governing board meetings to be live-streamed with public notice.
 In addition, any e-school advertisement purchased with public funds must include a disclaimer with the school's most recent state report card grade.
-The bill also includes additional requirements such as a provision that requires an evaluation by the student's parent/guardian, teachers and principal on whether the student should continue with the e-school should the student's performance decline and a requirement for e-schools to report their student mobility rate on their report cards.
+The bill also includes additional requirements such as a provision that requires an evaluation by the student's parent/guardian, teachers and principal on whether the student should continue with the e-school should the student's performance decline and a requirement for eschools to report their student mobility rate on their report cards.

 We support increased oversight, accountability and transparency for online charter schools and the public tax dollars used to support them.
-Stronger attendance records are necessary to ensure that these students are actually providedlearning opportunities and not just offered the opportunity to learn.
-Unfortunately, far too many of Ohio's e-schools are failing some of our most vulnerable students.
+Stronger attendance records are necessary to ensure that these students are actually provided learning opportunities and not just offered the opportunity to learn.
+Unfortunately far too many of Ohio's e-schools are failing some of our most vulnerable students.

-Position: Support

-- SB54 SUMMER FOOD PROGRAMS (BROWN E, LEHNER P) To require school districts to allow approved summer food service program sponsors to use school facilities to provide food service for summer intervention services under certain conditions. - Current Status: 3/29/2017 Senate Government Oversight and Reform, (Fourth Hearing) Comments: See notes under "HB 80" above.
+- Position: Support - SB54 SUMMER FOOD PROGRAMS (BROWN E, LEHNER P) To require school districts to allow approved summer food service program sponsors to use school facilities to provide food service for summer intervention services under certain conditions. - Current Status: 6/6/2017 Senate Government Oversight and Reform, (Fifth Hearing) - Comments: See notes under "HB 80" above.
+The Senate has included their version of the bill in the budget bill, Sub.
+HB 49.
 Position: Neutral - SB82 SCHOOL ABSENCES-PARENTAL NOTIFICATION (WILLIAMS S, LEHNER P) To require a public school to place a telephone call within one hour of the start of the school day to a parent whose child is absent without legitimate excuse.